Program Manager

 Windows 3.1 Program Manager

-Program manager is still available in all versions of Microsoft Windows.
-Users running Windows 95, 98, NT, 2000, or XP can open it by clicking Start, Run, and typing "progman" and clicking ok.
-The file is known as progman.exe and is located in the root directory of Windows; deleting this file can cause problems with your computer.
+Program Manager is still available in all versions of Microsoft Windows.
+Users running Windows 95, 98, NT, 2000, or XP can open it by clicking Start, Run, and typing "progman," and click OK.
+The file is progman.exe and is located in the Windows directory.
+Although it's rarely used in these versions of Windows, deleting this file can cause problems with your computer.